Don't Get Fooled! Casino Taxes State by State 2023

 Simply put, this depends on where you live.
-There is a fixed federal rate you’ll have to pay if your winnings are high enough, but this is only for the biggest winnings.
+You’ll have to pay a fixed federal rate if your winnings are high enough, but this is only for the biggest winnings.
 In most cases, winnings will be subject to a state tax that will completely vary depending on where you live.
 The tax is often part of the state’s individual income tax.
 Due to most states considering gambling winnings as income, you’ll have to pay the standard income tax depending on how much you made and what the flat tax rate will be.

 💵 How much can you win at casinos without paying taxes?

-You can win anywhere from three figures to four figures depending on your circumstances without paying taxes.
-You always have to consider that there are state taxes, and those state taxes really hold all the power on how you pay them depending on what state you’re in.
-Another aspect you have to consider is that online casinos may have different tax rates than real person casinos and states with legal online poker may tax those winnings at a higher rate.
+You can win anywhere from three figures to four figures depending on your circumstances, without paying taxes.
+You always have to consider that there are state taxes, which really hold all the power on how you pay them depending on your state.
+Another aspect you have to consider is that online casinos may have different tax rates than real person casinos, and states with legal online poker may tax those winnings at a higher rate.
 In most cases, you’ll have to pay more tax on online winnings than you would real person winnings.

 💲 How do I prove gambling losses?